shapeandshare/dicebox.core/README.md

 1. Visual Image Classification

     Dicebox is a visual classification system.
+It can be reconfigured for different image sizes and categories.

 2. Evolutionary Neural Network

     Dicebox is capable of being applied to a large variety of classification problems.
-Sometimes unique or novel problems need to be solved an a neural network structure unknown.
-In this case dicebox provides a means to evolve a network tailed to the particular problem.
+Sometimes unique or novel problems need to be solved and a neural network structure is unknown.
+In this case dicebox provides a means to evolve a network tailored to the particular problem.

 3. Service-oriented Architecture